 If you have elders staying at home, then you need to prepare the home for them.
 However, most seniors prefer staying on their own because they don’t want to be a burden on their kids.

-In such cases, where they plan staying independently, you need to –
+In such cases, where they plan to stay independently, you need to –

 1. Make changes in the house